Table of Contents

 This is a camp-out festival that combines music with nature.
 You’ll find genres ranging from EDM and rock to folk and fusion.

-Why you should go in 2026:
+Why you should go to Storm Festival in 2026

 Storm Festival provides a complete nature-based getaway.
 The 2026 edition is expected to feature more comfortable and organized camping options.
 Look for late-night bonfire jam circles and dedicated wellness zones.
 It’s an authentic camp-out experience.